Hollie Snell rescuer: 'She had all the right people ... to ensure she had the best chance at surviving'

 Hollie continued to improve and after 23 days in hospital, she had reached level two of the recovery stages of critical brain injuries and moved to the neuro ward.

-Shortly before Christmas, Hollie was transferred to a rehabilitation center in Auckland and after 50 days she was up walking and talking.
+Shortly before Christmas, Hollie was transferred to a rehabilitation centre in Auckland and after 50 days she was up walking and talking.

 "[At first] I was thinking, life support, okay, at least I got her to where she was but then to read the ongoing story!"